yukoba/nd4j/documentation.md

 ---
 {% include JB/setup %}

-For the complete nd4j-api index, consult the [Javadoc](../apidocs).
+For the complete nd4j-api index, please consult the [Javadoc](../doc).

 There are three types of operations used in ND4J: scalars, transforms and accumulations.
 We’ll use the word op synonymously with operation.
 You can see the lists of those three kinds of [ND4J ops under the directories here]( https://github.com/deeplearning4j/nd4j/tree/master/nd4j-api/src/main/java/org/nd4j/linalg/api/ops/impl
 ).
 Each Java file in each list is an op.

 Most of the ops just take [enums] (https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html), or a list of discrete values that you can autocomplete.
 Activation functions are the exception, because they take strings such as `"relu"` or `"tanh"`.

+Scalars, transforms and accumulations each have their own patterns.
+Transforms are the simplest, since the take a single argument and perform an operation on it.
+Absolute value is a transform that takes the argument `x`, and produces the result which is the absolute value of x.
+Similarly, you would apply to the sigmoid transform `sigmoid()` to produce the "sigmoid of x".

+Scalars are also simple, but they take two arguments: the input and the scalar to be applied to the input.
+For example, `ScalarAdd()` takes two arguments: the input `INDArray x` and the scalar `Number num`; i.e. `ScalarAdd(INDArray x, Number num)`.
+The same format applies to every Scalar op.

+Finally, we have accumulations, which are also known as reductions in GPU-land.
+Accumulations add arrays and vectors to one another and can *reduce* the dimensions of those arrays in the op's result.
+For example, we might run an accumulation on the array

+     [1 2
+      3 4]

+Which would give us the vector

+     [3
+      7]

+Reducing the columns (i.e. dimensions) from two to one.

+Accumulations can be either pairwise or scalar.
+In a pairwise reduction, we might be dealing with two arrays, x and y, which have the same shape.
+In that case, we could calculate the cosine similarity of x and y by taking their elements two by two.

+        cosineSim(x[i], y[i])

 Many ND4J ops are overloaded, meaning methods sharing a common name have different argument lists.
+Below we will explain only the simplest configurations.

 |Method| Meaning| Type |
 |:----------|:-------------:| ----:|